tulip-control/dd/doc.md

 section.

 Variables can be quantified by calling the methods `exist` and `forall`.
-They symbolically iterate over all values of the variables mentioned in the quantification, and these variables are therefore not present in the result.
+They symbolically consider all values of the variables mentioned in the quantification, and these variables are therefore not present in the result.

 ```python